VSelkala/my_message_generator/README.md

 # my_message_generator
 This is a Codecademy project for Full-Stack Engineer Career path.
-It is a random message generator which gives famous finnish quotes depending on the subject given by the user.
+It is an ASCII people generator.
+The result is a random combination of three elements: head, upper body and lower body.
 Program is coded using JavaScript.